Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Numerical experiments

-It is observed that when the outlier ratio is $\xi = 0.03$, the performance of TME and LNSMI deteriorates markedly once the dimension exceeds $p = 35$, becoming even worse than that of SCM.
-In contrast, SSCM and the proposed method successfully suppress the severe degradation seen in TME and LNSMI.
-These phenomena are consistently observed under various settings with different values of $\Tr[\Sigma]$, $N$, $\xi$, and $k$.
+We observe that when the outlier ratio is $\xi = 0.03$, the performance of TME and LNSMI deteriorates markedly once the dimension exceeds $p = 35$, becoming even worse than that of SCM.
+In contrast, SSCM and the proposed Tyler type estimator successfully suppress the severe degradation seen in TME and LNSMI.
+These phenomena are consistently observed under various settings with different values of $\mathrm{Tr}[\Sigma]$, $N$, $\xi$, and $k$.
 It is known that the asymptotic breakdown point of TME lies between $1/(p+1)$ and $1/p$, and the observed behavior of TME conforms to this property \cite{DT05}.